 Being in a holiday mood, a thorough pre-planning for major purchases and looking for both bargains and transparency explain the huge success of online shopping at #BlackFriday in Brazil

-Black Friday, a powerful jump-start for e-commerce in Brazil
+Conclusion: Black Friday, a powerful jump-start for e-commerce in Brazil

 In Brazil, there are some peculiarities to remember when you want to be successful at selling online.
-Our country is huge, this is why the average time for delivery of products is eight days.
+The country is huge, this is why the average time for delivery of products is eight days.
 Besides, many Brazilians don’t own a credit card and approx. 40% of them do not have bank accounts.
 This is why one of the most popular payment method is the Boleto, an official push payment method regulated by the Brazilian Central Bank, which works like a pro-forma invoice.

 These are some obstacles faced by e-commerce – but Black Friday has significantly helped e-commerce to evolve in Brazil, it proved to be a very effective jump-start.
-In December 2016, Ebit CEO Pedro Guasti said: “As a direct consequence of Black Friday, the growth in the number of active online shoppers in Brazil has risen by 17% to 1.955 million.
+As Ebit CEO Pedro Guasti said: “As a direct consequence of Black Friday, the growth in the number of active online shoppers in Brazil has risen by 17% to 1.955 million.
 281,264 of these are new users who made their first online purchase.”

 Whereas in former times, many Brazilians only trusted their local brick-and-mortar specialist retailer when making larger purchases like washing-machines or TV sets, they have now discovered the charm of online shopping – including all its advantages: a greater choice as well as competitive and highly comparable prices.
 And this of course not only on Black Friday, but throughout the whole year.

 This is why everybody is looking forward to this year’s Black Friday in Brazil – and a very successful e-commerce year in 2019!